kbtlr/small_projects/README.md

+Small Projects

-# A collection of smaller projects I have previously worked on.
+A collection of smaller projects I have previously worked on.
 Prep for larger projects or skill introduction.